CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 _TODO: from old guide:_

 **This is now out-of-date.
 There will be a new version as part of [#1683](https://github.com/AnalyticalGraphicsInc/cesium/issues/1683).**

-## Units

-* Use meters for distances.
-* Use radians, not degrees, for angles.
-* Use seconds for time durations.

 ## Constructors